Netacea/akamai-edgeworker-template-typescript/README.md

 A simple Akamai EdgeWorker with Netacea built in.

-## ❗ Note
-Currently we have a workaround in place to get around some rollup issues.
-We generate the main.js that will ultimately go in the bundle and then do some string replacements to get the code in the state we want.
-This is overly brittle and will look to amend with a better solution asap.
-The work around can be found in rollup.config.js lines 22-25 and lines 30-31.

 ## Running a sandbox
 If you would like to run a sandbox please refer to the [official Akamai documentation](https://developer.akamai.com/tools/akamai-sandbox) where you can find proper instructions.